Shefa-Amr: Ottoman period

+Early Ottoman period

 The region became part of the Ottoman Empire in 1517.
 In the Ottoman tax census of 1525–26, Shefa-Amr had a population of 150, 90% of whom were Muslims and 10% Jews.
 The population increased to 388 in the 1538–39 census, with Jews constituting 13% of the inhabitants.
 According to the records of 1547–48 and 1555–56, Shefa-Amr had a population 423 and 594 respectively, all Muslims.
 In 1564, the revenues of the village of Shefa-Amr were designated for the new waqf (endowment) of Hasseki Sultan Imaret in Jerusalem, established by Hasseki Hurrem Sultan (Roxelana), the wife of Sultan Suleiman the Magnificent.

 In the census of c.
 1572, the village had a population of 510 Muslims.
 A 1573 firman (decree) mentioned that Shefa-Amr was among a group of villages in the nahiya (sub district) of Acre in rebellion against the state.
 By 1577, the village had accumulated an arsenal of 200 muskets.
 In the 1596 tax records, Shefa-Amr was part of the nahiya of Acre, part of Safed Sanjak, with a population of 83 households (khana), and eight bachelors, all Muslims.
 The total revenue was 13,600 akçe, most of which was given in fixed amounts.
 The taxable produce also comprised occasional revenues, goats and beehives, and the inhabitants paid for the use or ownership of an olive oil press.